prog4biol/pfb2019/README.md

 > 4) The for block of code is executed
 > 5) The `findall()` searches again
 > 6) A match is found
-> 7) New subpatterns are returned
+> 7) New subpatterns are returned and stored in the variables upstream and downstream
 > 8) The for block of code gets executed again
 > 9) The `findall()` searches again, but no match is found
 > 10) The for loop ends

-One other way to get this done is with the `finditer()` function in a for loop
+One other way to get this done is with an iterator, use the `finditer()` function in a for loop.
+This allows you to not store all the matches in memory.
+But in practice, it does the same as `findall()`

 ```python
 >>> dna="ACAAAATACGTTTTGTAAATGTTGTGCTGTTAACACTGCAAATAAACTTGGTAGCAAACACTTCCAAAAGGAATTCACCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGGATATTATCCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGGACAAAATACGTTTTGTAAATGTTGTGCTGTTAACACTGCAAATAAACTTGGTAGCAAACACTTCCAAAAGGAATTCACCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGGATATTATCCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGG"
 >>> for match in re.finditer(r"(.{50})TATTAT(.{25})"  , dna):